yzerlaut/physion/src/physion/acquisition/README.md

     }
    ```

-#### 2. Pick the modality that you want to have by checking the upper boxes.
+#### 2. Pick the modalities that you want to have by checking the upper boxes.

    N.B. the Camera initialization might take 5-6 seconds after clicking